Feeding Your 4- to 7-Month-Old

 Whether you buy the baby food or make it yourself, remember that texture and consistency are important.
 At first, babies should have finely pureed single-ingredient foods.
 (Just applesauce, for example, not apples and pears mixed together.)

 After you've successfully tried individual foods, it's OK to offer a pureed mix of two foods.
-When your child is about 9 months old, coarser, chunkier textures are going to be tolerated as he or she begins transitioning to a diet that includes more table foods.
+When your child is about 9 months old, coarser, chunkier textures are going to be tolerated as he or she starts moving to a diet that includes more table foods.

 If you use commercially prepared baby food in jars, spoon some of the food into a bowl to feed your baby.
 Do not feed your baby directly from the jar, because bacteria from the baby's mouth can contaminate the remaining food.
 If you refrigerate opened jars of baby food, it's best to throw away anything not eaten within a day or two.